CuteCadbury/cat-breeds-project/README.md

 * Clone the forked repository
 * Commit and push

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, I suggest users to open the issue first to discuss any changes you want.

-Please make sure to update tests as appropriate.
+Also, make sure to update tests accordingly!